joshlong-attic/have-you-seen-spring-lately/have_you_seen_spring_lately.md

 # Have You Seen Spring Lately?

+Today, developers are being asked to handle more challenges then ever, and to do so more quickly.
 It can be a dizzying task to keep up with today's technologies, but Spring has your back.
-Today, developers are being asked to handle more challenges then ever, and to do so more quickly.

-In this article we'll look at the latest and greatest Spring projects and their place in the Spring IO platform.
+In this article we'll look at the latest and greatest Spring projects and their place in the _Spring IO_ platform.

 ![the Spring IO platform](./imgs/spring-io-platform.jpg "the Spring IO platform")

-The basic idea is that developers will use one of the three channels at the _IO Execution_ tier to start using Spring: [**Spring XD**](http://spring.io/projects/spring-xd) for big-data, batch and integration work, [**Spring Boot**](http://projects.spring.io/spring-boot/) for convention-over-configuration Spring application development, and [**Grails**](http://grails.org/) for rapid web application development with the Groovy language.
+While you can pick up any library and use it _a la carte_, we hope that developers will enter the platform through one of the three channels at the _IO Execution_ tier:

+* [**Spring XD**](http://spring.io/projects/spring-xd) for big-data, batch and integration work
+* [**Spring Boot**](http://projects.spring.io/spring-boot/) for convention-over-configuration-centric and singularity-of-focus-centric Spring application development.
+* [**Grails**](http://grails.org/) for rapid web application development with the Groovy language.

-From there, the developer may expect to use any of the Spring modules in the _IO Foundation_ box supporting integration, batch processing, big data, and web applications, all of which of course work with our data-access and processing APIs and enjoy the support of cross-cutting technologies like the core dependency injection container, and the Spring Security project.
+From there, a developer may expect to use 	any of the Spring modules in the _IO Foundation_ box supporting integration, batch processing, big data, and web applications, all of which work with our data-access and processing APIs and enjoy the support of cross-cutting technologies like the core dependency injection container, the reactive [_Reactor_](http://github.com/reactor) framework, and  the [Spring Security](http://spring.io/projects/spring-security) project.

 ## A New Beginning for Spring and For You

 ### Spring Has a New Home!
-Spring's got a new home at [spring.io](http://spring.io). spring.io is your one-stop shop for much easier access to [documentation](https://spring.io/docs), the [forums](http://forum.spring.io/), the [blog](https://spring.io/blog), detailed [project information](https://spring.io/projects), and new [getting-started guides](http://spring.io/guides) and tutorials.
+Spring's new home on the web is [http://spring.io](http://spring.io).
+Spring.io is your one-stop shop for [documentation](https://spring.io/docs), the [forums](http://forum.spring.io/), the [blog](https://spring.io/blog), detailed [project information](https://spring.io/projects), and new [getting-started guides](http://spring.io/guides) and tutorials.

 ### "How Do I Get Started, Quickly?"
-It's a question we on the [Spring team](http://spring.io/team)  get a lot.
-We're focusing on a two-pronged approach: better guidance and education and more productive-by-default tools.
+We've worked hard on the [Spring team](http://spring.io/team) to answer the question: "how do I get started, quickly?"
+We've developed a two-pronged solution: better guidance / education and productive-by-default tools.

-#### More Guidance from the Source
+#### (More) Guidance from the Source
 Spring's always had a good documentation story.
 Spring's always given away the source code and documentation, even when everyone else was selling it.
-Spring itself was initially the example code given in the pages of a book attempting to describe a better way forward.
-That way forward has taken us further and further from those initial few steps as Spring has grown to embrace and support new technologies.
-It can be easy to forget what they looked like.
-So, we revisited our getting started experience.
-We've created task-focused [getting-started guides](http://spring.io/guides) that explain how to achieve a given task in a short tutorial that you should be able to work through in a lunchtime.
-Each guide starts with a working code base against which you may check your work, and a _blank_, starter codebase to levelset and start fresh.
-So, suppose you've heard about [REST](http://en.wikipedia.org/wiki/Representational-state-transfer) and want to incorporate it in your application: just check out the _Building a RESTful Web Service_ guide, written by experts on the Spring team.
-If you just want to skip to the punchline, you'll get working code you can use.
-For the details, just follow along with the guide!
+Spring itself was initially the _example code_ given in the pages of a *book* that prescribed a better way forward for enterprise Java.
+That way forward has taken us further and further from those initial few steps as Spring has raced to meet the ever-moving horizons of technology.
+It can be easy to forget what those first few steps looked like.
+We have revisited our "getting started" experience and created the task-focused [getting-started guides](http://spring.io/guides) that explain how to achieve a task in a short text that you should be able to work through in a lunchtime (or less!).
+Each guide starts with a finished, working code base against which you may check your work, and a _blank_, starter codebase to levelset and start fresh.
+Suppose you've heard about [REST](http://en.wikipedia.org/wiki/Representational-state-transfer) and want to incorporate it in your application; just check out the [_Building a RESTful Web Service_](https://spring.io/guides/gs/rest-service/) guide, written by experts on the Spring team.
+If you like, you can skip to the punchline, and you'll get working code you can use.
+For a richer narrative, just follow along with the guide!

 #### Bootstrap Your Productivity with Spring Boot!
 Whenever possible, these guides are written using [Spring Boot](http://spring.io/projects/spring-boot).
-Spring Boot makes it easy to create stand-alone, production-grade Spring-based applications that can you can "just run".
+Spring Boot makes it easy to create stand-alone, production-grade Spring-based applications that can you can "just run."
 Spring Boot takes an opinionated, convention-over-configuration view of the Spring platform and third-party libraries so you can get started with minimum fuss.
+It focuses attention on your application and away from the conceptual overhead.

-For a very quick getting started experience with Spring Boot, [install the `spring` command line tool](http://projects.spring.io/spring-boot/docs/README.html), and then put the following into a file named `service.groovy`:
+Want to try it?
+[Install the `spring` command line tool](http://projects.spring.io/spring-boot/docs/README.html) (you can use [GVM](http://gvmtool.net/), or [Homebrew on OSX](http://brew.sh/), or simply build the code), and then put the following into a file named `service.groovy`:

 ```
 @Grab("spring-boot-starter-actuator")